Automobile repair shop: Engine machine shop

 Shops that specialize in cylinder head and cylinder block machining are called engine machine shops.
 These facilities utilize large electromechanical machines that are not found in the average automotive repair shop.
-Engine machining is typically performed by an ASE certified machinist in order to correct worn or damaged engine components as an alternative to component replacement.
+In the US, engine machining is typically performed by an ASE certified machinist in order to correct worn or damaged engine components as an alternative to component replacement.
 Performance engine building is another popular service frequently offered by this type of workshop.

 Tire and wheel shop

 Some repair shops specialize in tires and wheels.
 These businesses usually have a large inventory of tires and aftermarket wheels, some of which may be on display while others require special ordering.
 In addition to parts, common labor services include tire rotation, balancing and repair as well as wheel alignment which can prevent premature tire wear.

+In the Philippines, roadside tire repair shops are called vulcanizing shops in Philippine English.
+They specialize in quickly and cheaply repairing flat tires by patching punctures with a rubber compound patch.

 Muffler shop

 A muffler shop, also called an exhaust shop, is a business model that concentrates solely on the engine exhaust system.
 These facilities utilize large tubing benders which allow a technician to fabricate a new exhaust system out of otherwise straight lengths of pipe.
 Welding is often necessary in this line of work.